Saihex/creation_wiki_pages/The4Tris/category/logic/Hexatom.md

 ## SaiHexatom Family
 <img alt="SaiHexatom Icon" align="right" width="200" src="https://img.saihex.com/wiki_exclusive/The4Tris/page_icon/characters/sairo/SaiHexatom.svg">

-**SaiHexatom** is a Hexatom created upon Sairo's power through [SaiHexatom Manipulation](../Characters/Sairo#saihexatom-manipulation). **SaiHexatom Family** cannot be replicated by any means and only one instance of the crystal exists.
+**SaiHexatom** is a Hexatom created upon Sairo's power through [SaiHexatom Manipulation](../Characters/Sairo#saihexatom-manipulation). **SaiHexatom Family** cannot be replicated by any means and only one instance of the crystal exists as well it will **never** deplete.
 All SaiHexatom family instances cannot be break apart as it have virtually infinite amount of strength. **SaiHexatom Family** will do anything so at least one individual can reach it like if you were to throw one into a black hole the crystal will blow up the black hole and after everything cooled the crystal remains intact without any damage.
 Although, it doesn't care about distance and only path so even if it is 100 lightyears away from nearest individual it will not do anything as path to it exists.

 Here are known **SaiHexatom Family Instances**
 - **SaiHexatom**